Chapter 1

 Fotografía de alquileres vacacionales

-Hire a professional photographer or use techniques such as home staging to ensure that your accommodation looks attractive, not only on Google Vacation Rentals, but also on your own website.
+Be sure to take professional photos to ensure your accommodation looks attractive, not only on Google Vacation Rentals, but also on your own website.

 At this point, you should already have a clear idea of how Google’s new metasearch engine works, but you may have some more specific questions.